Skip to main content

 Because not all STD policies are the same, it's important to review your coverage.
 Some details you should be sure to double-check include these:

-• Benefit amount: The benefit payable is equal to what percentage of your work earnings (usually 60%), and what is the maximum weekly benefit amount payable?
+• Benefit amount: The benefit payable is equal to what percentage of your work earnings (usually 60 percent), and what is the maximum weekly benefit amount payable?

 • Exclusions: Does your policy specifically exclude any mental health conditions from coverage?